proyar/CO-FP-2017/README.md

 To run the riscv binary code in spike:

 	$ make riscv-run
 You may want to test the program first on your host machine.
-Similarly, you can use these commands to complete the task..
+Similarly, you can use these commands to complete the task.

 	$ make host
     $ make host-run